 - Hydration - Flower food helps lower the pH which keeps the water and food conducting system in flowers working at maximum efficiency.
 When a flower has been dehydrated through the normal course of postharvest and shipping, it needs a jump-start.
 When the pH of a solution is more acidic, water uptake happens faster.
 A good flower food includes an agent to lower the pH of the solution which encourages hydration, keeping the tiny tubes, or vessels, in the stem continually drawing up water.

-- Stem Unplugger - From grower to end consumer in the transport chain, a flower is likely to be exposed to debris which can clog the stems, resulting in the reduction of ability to take up water and nutrients.
+- Stem Unplugger - From grower to end consumer in the transport chain, a flower can be exposed to physical, chemical and biological factors which can clog the stems, resulting in the reduction of ability to take up water and nutrients.
 This blockage can easily shorten the life of a flower and result in a higher percentage of non-usable products by the retailer, or even an unhappy customer.
-Flower food includes a special ingredient to keep the water flowing through the stem.
+Flower food includes a special ingredients to maintain an uninterrupted water flow though the stem.

 Be sure to follow care and handling instructions carefully.
 Best practices yield to best results.